Skip to content

 Using XRDP from Windows#

-Most current Windows version include a builtin OpenSSH-Client, e.g. Windows 10 since version 1803.
+Most current Windows versions include a builtin OpenSSH client, e.g., Windows 10 since version 1803.
 See Microsoft's Documentation on how to install it if it isn't installed by default.
-This client should be properly configured, so that you can successfully run ssh USERNAME@csnhr.nhr.fau.de on a command prompt to log into csnhr.
+This client should be properly configured, so that you can successfully run ssh -i KEYFILE USERNAME@csnhr.nhr.fau.de on a command prompt to log into csnhr.

 set UN=USERNAME